Richard Fisk: Powers and abilities

 Richard Fisk has no superhuman powers.
 However, he is trained in the use of guns and has some martial arts training.
 He is highly intelligent and also has a number of criminal contacts.

 Equipment

-As the Rose, he wears a bulletproof three-piece suit.
+As Rose, he wears a bulletproof three-piece suit.
 He always carries a handgun and often a variety of mini-grenades as well.

 Other versions

 An alternate universe variant of Richard Fisk from Earth-200111 appears in the Punisher Max story arc "Kingpin".
 This version is a child who was killed by mob boss Rigoletto.

 In other media

-Richard Fisk (left) and Tombstone (right) as depicted in Spider-Man.
+Richard Fisk (left) and Tombstone (right) as depicted in Spider-Man: The Animated Series.